 Eva manages to do the travel influencer gig with none of the cliches, plenty of heart and actively embraces the places that you won’t often see in mass travel media.
 She first came on our radar solo-travelling in Pakistan, which pretty much instantly made her a WF kindred spirit.
 This is what Eva is all about - challenging stereotypes, exploring little-visited corners of the world and eloquently sharing stories of local people, local traditions, alternative ways of travelling and insights into the reality of places away from the picture painted by the news.
 She approaches life philosophically, never afraid to touch on mental health, histories that aren’t common knowledge, the grittier side of travel and the personal challenges she encounters along the way, in places ranging from Afghanistan to Yemen.

 Baderkhan Amer Badran @baderkhanamerbadran

 Baderkhan’s mission, according to his Instagram bio, is to destroy the stereotypes surrounding his Iraqi passport and his voluptuous beard.
 It probably goes without saying that this is a combination that hasn’t always been met with the same enthusiastic smile he himself always seems to be sporting.
 Baderkhan is all about breaking boundaries and disproving stereotypes while highlighting issues of passport privilege.
 He has so far travelled to 75 countries.
-His outlook is infectiously positive and hopeful, that no matter where we’re from, everyone has the right to travel should they wish to.
-Travel may just be the key to breaking down racism and xenophobia.
+His outlook is infectiously positive and hopeful, that no matter where we’re from, everyone has the right to travel should they wish to and that travel may just be the key to breaking down racism and xenophobia.
 Even after his unsuccessful attempt at getting into Mexico, being detained for 25 hours before being sent back to Europe, his sense of humour never wavered.
 Well, if anyone can change people's minds and hearts, it would be this guy!

 Mario Rigby @mariorigby